Scholars Day: Monday, April 15, 2024

 Asynchronous Presentation (For Remote Classes Only)

 This option is for remote classes only.
-Submit a pre-recorded link to your presentation (on YouTube) which will then be added to our webpage for review the week of April 11 – 15.
+Submit a pre-recorded link to your presentation (on YouTube).

 For this option, select the option to “Submit an asynchronous (recorded) presentation for remote class only in the submission conference portal.

 *If a professor would like to “group” asynchronous presentations, please send a request to email@example.com indicating a grouping name.
 This will be formatted accordingly when viewing presentations through our website.

 Once registered in the conference portal, you will receive instructions on best practices and how to record your YouTube presentation.